tombenke/restapi/README.md

 The services can be specified under the `services` folder.
 Each service will be activated only if it is added to the `config.yml` file, which can be found under the project root directory.

 The newly created project contains a sample service descriptor (`services/monitoring/isAlive/service.yml`) and the `config.yml` configuration file.
 This new setup can be used to verify the working of the project without modifying the files.
 The sample desciptor also can be used as a template to write your own definitions.
+You can use Markdown format text in fields named like: 'description', 'summary' and 'details'.

 Note: The service descriptors you create will not be used automatically.
 You have to manually list them under the `services` property of the `config.yml` file: